VPEO Strategic Initiatives

 - support programmatic success along the needs assessment, program development and design, implementation, and impact evaluation chain and professional growth of our organization.

-- Innovation Workshops for Kids with Cognitive Disabilities and Autism
+- Innovation Workshops for Children with Cognitive Disabilities

-- Iowa Beginning and Young Livestock Producer Success Network
+- Iowa Beginning & Young Livestock Producer Success Network

 - Making Iowa the Healthiest State